RaimundoConsiglioAtUniversity/TallerIV/ideas.md

 # ~~10 simulated town~~
 Maximize happiness instead of money, as an alternative to capitalism, what would a society that puts the good of its people before the economy?
 Strength in unity instead of violence?

+# 11 Lost Little Critters
+A non-violent, 2D platforming game where a group of three mythical creatures —a Unicorn, a Tarand, and a Hippaelectron— try to find their way home after being lost in early 19th century Britain.
+They journey through the land while working together, taking advantage of each of their unique abilities, avoiding hunters, and making friends along the way